Meetings

 Expand: typical path from detection to summary

-- Detection combines app names, OCR keywords, browser URLs, and multi-speaker audio (where present) to open a meeting session.
+- Detection combines app names, meeting controls, browser URLs, calendar presence, audio, and parser metadata to open a meeting session.

-- While active, transcribed audio (and related screen-derived text) accumulates; calendar metadata may attach title, start/end, and participants if you have connected a calendar.
+- While active, transcribed audio accumulates; calendar metadata may attach title, start/end, and participants if you have connected a calendar.

 - When the call ends or idles out, the session moves to ended; if a summary is expected, state becomes summary pending.

-- The summary pipeline gathers scored screen text and audio segments aligned to the meeting window, then produces a narrative via an on-device language model or a baseline fallback if no LLM is available.
+- The summary pipeline gathers audio segments aligned to the meeting window, then produces a narrative via an on-device language model or a baseline fallback if no LLM is available.
+Summaries are audio-only by default; screen and app text is included only when you turn on the optional screen-context setting, which is off by default.

 - On success, storage is encrypted at rest and the meeting is summarised; you can regenerate or delete from the meetings UI as needed.

-If a summary seems thin, check that the meeting window matches actual call time, that transcription had material to work with, and that heavy UI was visible enough for OCR to contribute.
+If a summary seems thin, check that the meeting window matches actual call time and that transcription had material to work with.
+Summaries are audio-only by default, so unless you have enabled the optional screen-context setting, on-screen UI does not contribute.

 Summary generation